42yeah/EoS/drafts/2019-12-13-interesting-numbers.md

 Alright.
 Now that you've tried (did ya?) and appreciated the flamingo (yeah you did), you must be eager to know the answer!
 Well me too!
 This puzzle is said to be easier if you know about [Dynamic Programming](https://en.wikipedia.org/wiki/Dynamic_programming) (aka DP).
 As Wikipedia said, it is both a mathematical optimization method and a computer programming method.
 It works by simplifying a complicated problem by breaking it down into simpler sub-problems in a recursive manner.
 Our puzzle could also be solved in this way.

 ## But how?

+Now that's a pretty good question.
+But first, let's look at it from a recursive angle: